akhmadmamirov/CodepathWeb102pre-work/README.md

 The following **required** functionality is completed:

-* [Completed!]
-The introduction section explains the background of the company and how many games remain unfunded.
+* Completed the introduction section explains the background of the company and how many games remain unfunded.
-* [Completed!]
-The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* Completed the Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [Completed!]
-The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* Completed the Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [Completed!]
-The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* Completed the Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [Added Background Color] List anything else that you can get done to improve the app functionality!
+* [Added Background Color and Cursor Pointer to Buttons] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough